+Ans. (d) A is false but R is true.

-- Ans: (d) Assertion (A) is wrong because Palampur would resemble a village of the western part of the state of Uttar Pradesh. - 6.
-Assertion (A): Compared to the traditional seeds, the HYV seeds promised to produce much greater amounts of grain on a single plant.
+10. Assertion (A): Compared to the traditional seeds, the HYV seeds promised to produce much greater amounts of grain on a single plant.

 Reason (R): The Green Revolution in the late 1970s introduced the Indian farmer to cultivation of wheat and rice using high yielding varieties (HYVs) of seeds.